-The following specific courses (or equivalencies) with the specified minimum grades are required for admission into the Bachelor of Communication - Journalism and Digital Media program.
+The following specific courses (or equivalencies) with the specified minimum grades are required for admission into the Bachelor of Communication - Journalism program.

-- English Language Arts 30-1 60% - Social Studies 30-1
+- English Language Arts 30-1 60% - Social Studies 30-1 or Aboriginal Studies 30 minimum grade 50%

 Although Conditional Admission may be granted in advance of receipt of final/official transcripts, confirmation of the achievement of specified minimum grades will take place after all final/official transcripts have been received by the University.
 Applicants who do not meet these minimum grade requirements will be denied admission.